floragunncom/search-guard-docs/quickstart.md

 # Demo installation script

 Search Guard ships with a demo installation script from v12 onwards.
-The installation script will
+The installation script will:

-* Generate the keystore and trustore files containing the demo TLS certificates
+* Generate the keystore and trustore files containing the demo TLS certificates.
-* Add the required configuration to the ``elasticsearch.yml`` file
+* Add the required configuration to the ``elasticsearch.yml`` file.

-Note that the script only works for vanilla Elasticsearch installations out of the box.
+Note that the script only works with out of the box Elasticsearch installations.
 If you already made changes to ``elasticsearch.yml``, especially the cluster name and the host entries, you might need to adapt the generated configuration.

 ## How to use

 * Install the Search Guard plugin as described in the [installation chapter](installation.md)
 * ``cd`` into ``<Elasticsearch directory>/plugins/search-guard-<version>/tools``
-* Execute ``./install_demo_configuration.sh``, ``chmod`` the script if necessary first
+* Execute ``./install_demo_configuration.sh``, ``chmod`` the script first if necessary.

 This will generate the truststore and two keystore files.
 You can find them in the ``config`` directory of your Elasticsearch installation:

-* ``truststore.jks``
- *  Contains the Root CA and intermediate/signing CA
+* ``truststore.jks``—the Root CA and intermediate/signing CA.
-* ``keystore.jks``
- * Contains the node certificate
+* ``keystore.jks``—the node certificate.
-* ``kirk.jks``
- * Contains the admin certificate required for running ``sgadmin``
+* ``kirk.jks``—the admin certificate required for running ``sgadmin``

-In order to upload the demo configuration regarding users, roles and permissions:
+In order to upload the demo configuration with users, roles and permissions:

 * ``cd`` into ``<Elasticsearch directory>/plugins/search-guard-<version>/tools``
 * Execute ``./sgadmin_demo.sh``, ``chmod`` the script if necessary first